Photo by Dave Hoefler on Unsplash | Photo by Wikipedia User:MrX | Photo by Mike Cushman

 Actively engaging with wildfire is a way of life that Washington must re-learn, and refine.
-We experimented with trying to eliminate fire for the last 100+ years, but the hard truth is Washington and wildfire are inseparable.

 Learn how we are helping local leaders to take action and help Washington better live with wildfire.